camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

     url: {apiRoot}/number-verification/v0.3
 ```

 This allows for both test and commercial usage of initial API versions as they are evolving rapidly, e.g. `/qod/v0.10alpha1`, `/qod/v0.10rc1`, or `/qod/v0.10`.
-However, it should be acknowledged that any initial API version may change.
+However, it SHOULD be acknowledged that any initial API version may change.

 ### 7.3.
 API Versions Throughout the Release Process